JupiterOne-Archives/docs-old/faqs/faqs-aws.md

 ## I am using the AdministratorAccess policy in AWS, how is it mapped in the JupiterOne graph?

 The relationships in J1 are built between the entities as described in the environments.
 In this case, the AdministratorAccess IAM policy in AWS is an `allow *:*` rule, therefore there's a relationship built directly from that aws_iam_policy entity to the aws_account entity.

 Similarly, if the policy states `allow s3:*`, the ALLOWS relationship in JupiterOne is built between the aws_iam_policy entity to the aws_s3 Service entity.
-This approach allows for simpler graph -- without have thousands of lines from one entity to all other sub-entities that reside within an account or service.
+This approach allows for simpler graph without thousands of connections from one entity to all other sub-entities that reside within an account or service.

 These conditions need to be taken into account at the query level.
-For example:

-**To find AccessPolicies that can access s3 bucket**
+For example, to find AccessPolicies that allow access to s3 buckets, we should also check those that allow access to all resources in the s3 service and those that allow access to all services in the aws_account.

+This is done simply as follows:

 ```
 Find AccessPolicy
-  that allows (aws_account|aws_s3|aws_s3_bucket) ...
+  that ALLOWS (aws_account|aws_s3|aws_s3_bucket) ...
 ```